 “The ideal age to get married is 18 and above because [girls] will be mature to bear the responsibilities of a house and a husband.
 Also her body would be developed to be able to get pregnant and have a child without complications.”— Amira, 15-year-old Syrian girl interviewed by World Vision

-Protecting girls from child marriage
+Protect girls from child marriage

-We know that child marriage keeps girls from pursuing their God-given potential.
+Child marriage keeps girls from pursuing their God-given potential.
 Married girls are deprived of their fundamental rights to health, education and safety.
 They face huge challenges and often feel disempowered.

 “I dropped out after grade six, and I suffered a lot because I did not continue my education.
 They used to tell us that this is enough, and that a girl only needs to learn how to read and write.
 This affected me a lot; I regret not finishing my education.”— Zaina, young Syrian mother